Jubilee celebrations 1902

 The visitors began to arrive shortly before 3 o'clock, and as they entered the porch in the centre of the main building, they were received by Mr S A Smith, the President of the Undergraduates' Association.
 They then filed through onto the lawn at the rear, which quickly presented a very gay and festive appearance.

-Refreshments were served in a couple of marquees which had been erected.
+Refreshments were served in a couple of marquees.

 All the branches of the university, including the chemical, medical, physics, geological, and engineering departments, were open for inspection.